 - 1 cup diced yellow onion

 - 1/2 cup white wine (Pinot Grigio is a good one)

 - 1 cup half and half, at room temperature

 - 4 slices cooked bacon, chopped

-- Blend the soup until creamy or until slightly textured, depending on your preference.
-I used my Nuri-Bullet and blended it until it was completely creamy!
+Blend the soup until creamy or until slightly textured, depending on your preference.
+I used my Immersion Blender and blended it until it was completely creamy!
 (De-lish!)

 Spoon into serving bowls and garnish with crumbled bacon, parsley, and maybe even a sprinkle of cheese 😉

 Recipe Adapted from: Chef In TrainingAll images and text ©